quicbit-js/qb1/readme.md

 # qb1

-**qb1 is under construction these coming weeks.  check back soon for exciting updates!**

 qb1 is a data format and set of tools that make working with data more productive and efficient.

     The speed of binary,